drdavidrace/ColabGdrive/README.md

 will be reserved for later.)
 The Basice assumptions are:

 *  The structure of the folders will be very "Linux" like
->*  Some of the basic "Linux" commands are available; however, they are designed for moving between the local environment and the Google Drive.
+>*  Some of the basic *"Linux-like"* commands are available; however, they are designed for moving between the local environment and the Google Drive.
 >*  The commands are very basic at this point.
 Maybe they will be expanded in the future.
 *  There will not be multiple parent files/folders
 >*  It is easy to have multiple files/folders for an individual file; however, that will be a problem for the semantics.